HeatherAn/recommended-coding-practices/02-Typing-Bash-Commands.md

 The `find` command helps you find files or directories anywhere in your device.
 The `grep` command instead is used to find strings in files.

 `find dir1 -type f -name "file1"` : searches for a file called `file1` inside the directory `dir1` (and all its sub-directories) and lists them in the terminal.
+For case insensitive match use `-iname` instead of `-name`.

 `find dir1 -type d` : searches for all directories (`-type d`) inside the directory `dir1` and lists them in the terminal.